Anthony Wayne: Command of the Legion of the United States

-The Native American troops attempted to find refuge at their British ally's fort, known as Fort Miami.
-The British realizing their ally lost the battle, locked the doors and prevented refuge.
+The Native Americans attempted to flee to Fort Miami, though the fort's commander, Major William Campbell closed its doors as he was unwilling to risk a war with the United States.
 Wayne then used Fort Deposit as a base of operations because of its proximity to Fort Miami and encamped for three days in sight of Fort Miami.
-Wayne attempted to provoke the fort's commander, Major William Campbell, by destroying McKee's post as well as Native American crops and villages within sight of Fort Miami before withdrawing.
-When Campbell asked the meaning of the encampment, Wayne replied that the answer had already been given by the sound of their muskets.
+Wayne attempted to provoke Campbell by destroying McKee's post as well as Native American crops and villages within sight of Fort Miami before withdrawing.
+When Campbell inquired as to the meaning of the encampment, Wayne replied that the answer had already been given by the sound of American muskets.
 The next day, Wayne rode alone to Fort Miami and slowly conducted an inspection of the fort's exterior walls.
-The British garrison debated whether to engage Wayne, but in the absence of orders and with Britain already being at war with France, Campbell declined to fire the first shot at the United States.
+The fort's garrison debated whether to engage Wayne, but in the absence of orders and with Britain already being at war with France, Campbell declined to fire the first shots.
 Neither Campbell nor Wayne was willing to be the one to start a second war, and the Legion finally departed for Fort Recovery.

-Throughout the campaign, Wayne warned against future British attacks and planned for another large battle while the Legion was at full strength.
+Throughout the campaign, Wayne had advocated for vigilance against potential British attacks and planned for another large battle while the Legion was at full strength.
 When Wayne arrived at Kekionga unopposed on September 17, 1794, he razed the Miami capital and then selected it as the site for the new Fort Wayne.
 Wayne wanted a strong fort, capable of withstanding a possible attack by British artillery from Fort Detroit.
 Fort Wayne was finished by October 17 and was capable of withstanding 24-pound cannon.
-Although the British did not attack from the Northwest and Native Americans did not re-form into a large army, small bands continued to harass the Legion's perimeter, scouts, and supply trains.
+Although the British did not attack from the Northwest and Native Americans did not re-form into a large army, small Native bands continued to harass the Legion's perimeter, scouts, and supply trains.